dreamcatcher-tech/network/website/nfas/NFAs/Ethereum Bridge.md

 1. Be controllable by the developers to steal funds
 1. Allow Dreamcatcher bugs to result in loss of funds
 1. Allow withdraws by users that have not passed KYC
+1. Allow the token to be sent to any address other than the gateway contract